Australian rules football in the United States: Recess and revival attempts: 1920–1947

-In 1932, a tour by two Australian teams was proposed supported by former VFL players living in the US including Carji Greeves.
+In 1932, a tour by two Australian teams was proposed supported by former VFL players living in the U.S. including Carji Greeves.
 The idea was boosted when a touring Young American League in Melbourne commented that it would be ideal for high schools and proposed that the VFL invest in promoting the game.
 Melbourne Councillor Beaurepaire visiting the USA also urged the Australian Football Council to consider sending teams to America to play either Australian rules or the increasingly popular Gaelic code.
-Former Port Adelaide footballer Gordon Inkster also got behind the idea.
+Former Port Adelaide player Gordon Inkster also got behind the idea.
 The VFL, however showed little interest, and the AFC lacked support for the idea and the game faded into obscurity.

 In 1934, the Los Angeles Daily News published photos of Geelong and South Melbourne Football Club VFL players flying in a pack marking contest mistakenly labelling it a game of "soccer".

 In 1938, a proposal was put to the Australian National Football Council to send teams to California for an exhibition match to stimulate grassroots interest in the game, however Victorian president Bob Rush refused to take the idea seriously citing access to suitable grounds and that he would not endorse funding the venture.

 In 1939, the VFL signed on to the Californian Universities International Kicking Competition to be held at Stanford University.
 However the league caused significant embarrassment when it backed out of their contract blaming the Australian National Football Council for its withdrawal.
 The VFL had been required to send footballs to UCLA Berkely, but failed to.
 When the Americans invited the VFA to participate, the ANFC blocked the invitation.
-Seen as a major opportunity to promote the code in the US instead it left the colleges extremely unsatisfied with the Australian code.
+Seen as a major opportunity to promote the code in the U.S. instead it left the colleges extremely unsatisfied with the Australian code.

 In response to a gridiron exhibition match in Melbourne in 1943, Harry Dyke the president of the Richmond VFL Club proposed a scheme which would coach the Americans in Australian Rules.

-In 1947, 40 years after the AFC promoted the hybrid code of Universal Football, Melbourne Sports Globe sports writer Ern Cowley invented the game of Austus, a compromise game between gridiron and Australian rules were played in Australia between servicemen of both countries in the Australian city of Geelong.
+In 1943, 40 years after the AFC promoted the hybrid code of Universal Football, Melbourne Sports Globe sports writer Ern Cowley invented the game of Austus, a compromise game between gridiron and Australian rules were played in Australia between servicemen of both countries in the Australian city of Geelong.
 The visiting Americans were reported to be excited by the Australian game.
-Despite a series of popular matches which attracted US media attention, and an award for its inventor, the hybrid code did not take off outside of the military.
+Despite a series of popular matches which attracted U.S. media attention, and an award for its inventor, the hybrid code did not take off outside of the military.